-In one of my first contributions to this blog, I tried to define protectionism and deplored the lack of balanced and honest debate on issues surrounding international trade.
+In one of my colleague’s earlier contributions to this blog, I tried to define protectionism and deplored the lack of balanced and honest debate on issues surrounding international trade.
 I had almost forgotten my frustration during a lovely summer when I came across an online publication issued by the British Department for International Development (DFID).
 This collective report written by the so-called Trade Policy Unit dates back from 2009 but reflects the current fascination for free trade.
 Most contributors are renowned scholars and policy-makers but the tone is very much ideological – if not religious.
 The report’s title could be mistaken with that of a horror film (The Collapse of Global Trade, Murky Protectionism and the Crisis) and the opening paragraph sets the tone for the next 100 pages: “The Trade Policy Unit welcomes a strong academic debate on the best ways to address the dangers of protectionism, which poses a very serious threat to global prosperity”.
 In other words, the authors are open to debate as long as the discussion does not deviate from their ideological framework; the dangers of unimpeded trade and possible benefits of protection – addressed by a number of past and present economists including Alexander Hamilton, J.M.
 Keynes and Ha-Joon Chang – shall not be addressed.
 A very “strong academic debate” indeed!

 Further down, a former IMF official – the usual suspects – praises trade liberalisation in a passionate fashion: